 This is the second time this year we have had this pilau rice with wild garlic and nettles.
 I have added some organic black lentils also known as beluga to make it even more hearty and packed with goodness.
 Olives were also present because this is how my mum used to make it and I love it.

 A truly beautiful vegan dish.
 It’s one of those dishes which takes me back a few decades reminding me vividly of those days when I was going into my favourite local forest to pick the nettles.

-The very first nettle shoots which is how nettles should be picked.
-The young ones are the definitely the best.
+The very first nettle shoots are how nettles should be picked.
+The young ones are definitely the best.

 Stinging nettles can be picked actually up to the point of flowering but not later than that.
 If the nettles are older just pick the tips, just the tip, approximately the top 10cm.

 Here’s how they look when they’re at their best times and size to get picked...

 Just in case you wonder, yes I did get stung quite badly and suffered a good few days after picking them.
 That is because we never planned to go nettle picking so obviously we were neither prepared nor equipped for nettle picking.